Have the Help and onboarding content written for you, simply and efficiently

-Keep your customers happy with online Help that provides the right answer to their questions, every time
+Keep your customers happy with online Help that provides the right answer to their questions, every time.

-Developing a product or application?
-Don’t worry if you don’t have the time or skills to do it in-house.
-Cherryleaf can write online Help, onboarding screens, embedded Help and/or a knowledge base, for your product or service.
-We have experience of working with companies both big and small.
+Don’t worry if you don’t have the time or skills to write it in-house.
+Cherryleaf’s Technical Authors can write online Help, onboarding screens, embedded Help, UI text, or a knowledge base, for your product or service.

 We’ll create these for you, simply and efficiently, and within an agreed schedule and budget.
-This means you’ll keep your software project and costs on track.
+We have experience of working with companies both big and small.
+This means you’ll keep your software project schedule and costs on track.

-Writing online (web) Help pages
+Writing online (web) Help pages and knowledge bases

-By online Help pages, we mean Help that’s delivered as a set of HTML files.
+We mean Help that’s delivered as a set of HTML files.
 These can be in a knowledge base, a Help section, or linked to your support ticket system.
 This type of Help is used for Software as a Service, other web-based applications, and mobile apps.
 It can also be used for desktop applications.

-Developing onboarding screens/Walkthroughs
+Developing onboarding screens and walkthroughs

 Onboarding screens introduce the application to the user, and demonstrate what the product does.
 Cherryleaf can help you create your onboarding screens – getting the content and the design right for your product and your audience.